A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is an individual coverage health reimbursement arrangement (ICHRA)?

-An individual coverage health reimbursement arrangement (ICHRA) is a fairly new type of health reimbursement arrangement in which employers of any size can reimburse employees for some or all of the premiums the employees pay for health insurance they purchase on their own.
-ICHRAs were created under regulations issued by the Trump administration in 2019, and became available as of 2020.
-ICHRA adoption has grown significantly since then, increasing by 29% from 2023 to 2024.1
+An individual coverage health reimbursement arrangement (ICHRA) is a type of health reimbursement arrangement in which employers of any size can reimburse employees for some or all of the premiums the employees pay for health insurance they purchase on their own.

 ICHRAs represent a departure from previous ACA implementation rules that forbid employers from reimbursing employees for individual market premiums.
 QSEHRAs, which became available in 2017, allow small employers to reimburse employees for individual market premiums.
 ICHRAs allow this for employers of any size, and they offer more flexibility in terms of how much an employer is allowed to reimburse an employee.

 • Large employers can use an ICHRA to satisfy the employer mandate as long as the ICHRA benefit is substantial enough to make an individual health insurance plan affordable.
-(Note that the affordability determination under ICHRAs uses the same percentage of income that applies to employer group plans, but is calculated based on the price of the lowest-cost Silver plan in the marketplace, after the ICHRA benefit is subtracted from the total cost.
-This is different from the benchmark plan in the marketplace, which is the second-lowest-cost Silver plan.
-The interaction between ICHRAs and premium subsidies in the marketplace is discussed below).
+(Note that the affordability determination under ICHRAs uses the same percentage of income that applies to employer group plans, but is calculated based on the price of the lowest-cost Silver plan in the Marketplace, after the ICHRA benefit is subtracted from the total cost.
+This is different from the benchmark plan in the Marketplace, which is the second-lowest-cost Silver plan.
+The interaction between ICHRAs and premium subsidies in the Marketplace is discussed below).

 • An employer cannot offer an employee a choice between a group health plan and an ICHRA; it has to be one or the other.
-An employer can offer both a group health plan and an ICHRA, but they have to be offered to different classes of employees so that no employee has an option to choose between the group plan and the ICHRA.
+An employer can offer both a group health plan and an ICHRA, but they have to be offered to different classes of employees so that no employee has the option to choose between the group plan and the ICHRA.

 • Employees who become eligible for reimbursement of premiums under an ICHRA (or QSEHRA) are eligible for a special enrollment period during which they can enroll in an individual market health plan.

 • Employees must be enrolled in an individual market health plan (or Medicare) to receive the ICHRA benefit.
-In most cases, this will mean fully ACA-compliant coverage, but the rules do allow people with grandmothered and grandfathered plans to utilize an ICHRA benefit if it’s available to them.
+In most cases, this will mean fully ACA-compliant coverage, but the rules do allow people with grandmothered and grandfathered plans to utilize an ICHRA benefit if it's available to them.2

 • ICHRAs can be used to reimburse qualified medical expenses in addition to individual market health insurance premiums if the employer opts to allow this.
 However, if ICHRA reimbursement is available for pre-deductible expenses, the employee would not be eligible to contribute to an HSA, even if they enroll in an individual market HSA-qualified health plan.

-• Employees can select any individual market plan available in their zipcode.
-In some areas this means employees can choose from among dozens of plans.
-If the ICHRA benefit doesn’t cover the full price of the plan, the employee must pay the remaining premium.
+• Employees can select any individual market plan available in their zip code.
+In some areas, this means employees can choose from among dozens of plans.
+If the ICHRA benefit doesn't cover the full price of the plan, the employee must pay the remaining premium.

-• But it’s important to note that while the rules for determining the affordability of employer-sponsored health coverage changed as of 2023 to eliminate the “family glitch,” the rule change does not apply to how ICHRA affordability is determined.
-In other words, there continues to be a “family glitch,” so to speak, for ICHRA coverage.
-In the rule that fixed the family glitch, the IRS noted that they plan to “consider whether future guidance should be issued to provide an ICHRA affordability rule for related individuals that is separate from the affordability rule for employees.”
-But as of 2024, no additional rule changes have been proposed.
+• But it's important to note that while the rules for determining the affordability of employer-sponsored health coverage changed as of 2023 to eliminate the "family glitch," the rule change does not apply to how ICHRA affordability is determined.
+In other words, there continues to be a "family glitch," so to speak, for ICHRA coverage.
+In the rule that fixed the family glitch, the IRS noted that they plan to "consider whether future guidance should be issued to provide an ICHRA affordability rule for related individuals that is separate from the affordability rule for employees."6 But as of 2026, no additional rule changes have been proposed.

 • ICHRAs can be used to provide health benefits to household employees, such as nannies.
 All of the above rules must be followed, meaning that the person's coverage must be obtained in the individual market and Marketplace subsidies are not available if the ICHRA is used.
 The household employer will need to draft the correct plan documents to offer the ICHRA benefit, so it's advised that they seek expert assistance with that process to make sure that all of the paperwork is in order.